It’s much harder than you’d think.

 In 2017, the Stop Ecocide Foundation decided to champion the cause.

 The first step in getting ecocide recognized as an international crime is to propose and agree upon a definition.
-The Independent Expert Panel for the Legal Definition of Ecocide has spent the last six months working closely with several organizations, including the SEF.
-They plan to wind up the strongest punch it can to prepare for the annual meeting in December.
+The Independent Expert Panel for the Legal Definition of Ecocide has spent the last six months working closely with organizations, including the Stop Ecocide Foundation, to wind up the strongest punch it can to prepare for the annual meeting in December.

 The body presented its definition in the form of a draft recently: